 Operating System: Windows 7

 Discord has a lot of Minecraft servers that are probably essential to your gaming.
 You might also be a part of a Minecraft community in the popular communication platform that has long been identified with video gaming.

-There are a lot of helpful communities in Discord and it is also a seamless way for you to communicate with your friends while all of you are playing in-game.
+There are a lot of helpful communities in Discord and it is also a seamless way for you to communicate with your friends while all of you are playing games.